tapuaharel/matrix-homeserver-project/README.md

 ## Overview

 Detailed documentation for the deployment of my Matrix homeserver.
-Feel free to join my homeserver at **tapuah.net**, registration token: UcYsmKT9yEttUyfkS5
+Feel free to join my homeserver at **tapuah.net**, registration token: apple

 **Synatx Note:** Everything inside < > is an example and needs to be changed!!!